replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 You may consider a few other uses for release channels in your release process.
-For examples, let's add a channel called `LTS` for those customers who want longer term gaurantees of support and fitness that you provide for your standard releases.
+For examples, let's add a channel called `LTS` for those customers who want longer term guarantees of support and fitness that you provide for your standard releases.

 ```